hairyf/genapi/README.md

 > [中文](./README_CN.md) | English

-API generator, which is used to convert OpenApi (v2~v3) and other input sources into TS/JS APIs, and currently supports axios pipeline
+API generator, which is used to convert OpenApi (v2~v3) and other input sources into TS/JS APIs

 - `swag-axios-ts`
 - `swag-axios-js`